A happy balance.

-Tilton prides itself on the seamless integration of day students into our campus population, acknowledging their significant contributions to our academic program, athletic teams, the arts and even dorm life.
+Tilton prides itself on the seamless integration of day students into our campus population, acknowledging their significant contributions to our academic program, athletic teams, the arts and all parts of campus life.
 As a school, we seek to provide day students with every opportunity to immerse themselves in all aspects of the residential life experience, thus providing day students with space in the residence halls to use during the day.

-Day students are typically assigned three roommates, and have space to study, relax during downtime, or change for any formal evening events.
-Given their involvement in residential life, day students may also apply to become dormitory proctors and assume a leadership position in this facet of school life.
+Day students are given a designated area by grade.
+These areas give them space to study, relax during downtime, store belongings. or change for any formal evening events.
+Given their involvement in all areas of campus life, day students may also apply to become dormitory proctors and assume a leadership position in this facet of school life.